 Average Price: These donuts start at 170 yen

-Nearest Station: 4-minute walk from Azabujuban Station (click on the Google Map for walking directions)
+Nearest Station: 4-minute walk from Azabu Juban Station (plan your route at the link and click on the Google Map below for walking directions)

 SOAKS (OK Doughnuts)